adamdharrington/hot-tip/Hot-Tip/README.md

 ## API

-HotTip exposes three modules: a context provider, a HotTip component and some utility functions.
+Hot-Tip exposes three modules: a context provider, a Hot-Tip component and some utility functions.
 The two components are _HotTipProvider_ and _HotTip_.

-The _positionUtils_ just provide access to the same positioning calculations that HotTip uses in case they are useful elsewhere in an application (why not?).
+The _positionUtils_ just provide access to the same positioning calculations that Hot-Tip uses in case they are useful elsewhere in an application (why not?).

 As the `HotTip` component is the part you'll be reaching for most regularly it is also the default export which means you can import it easily using whatever name you want: